andrew/ultimate-awesome/README.md

 - [awesome-emulators-android](https://github.com/daedric7/awesome-emulators-android) - An awesome list of emulators for Android!.
 - [awesome-ai-coding](https://github.com/dalisoft/awesome-ai-coding) - List of AI-powered code editor and IDE's sorted by minimal price.
 - [awesome-julia](https://github.com/DanielRivasMD/awesome-julia) -  A curated list of Julia code and resources. .
-- [awesome-ai-agents-and-assistants](https://github.com/danielrosehill/awesome-ai-agents-and-assistants) - An ecosystem map of the AI agent and assistant building landscape in Feb 2025.
 - [awesome-LearnRwithR](https://github.com/dbt4u/awesome-LearnRwithR) - A curated list of LearnR and Swirl related resources.
 - [awesome-github-repos](https://github.com/defel/awesome-github-repos) - A curated list of my GitHub stars!
 Generated by maguowei/starred.
 - [awesome-dutch-open-hardware](https://github.com/delftopenhardware/awesome-dutch-open-hardware) - Non-comprehensive list of projects and resources related to open hardware.